Reading Time: 7 minutes

 - Tiredness

-Seeking substance abuse treatment can help ease these symptoms, and weaning off Zoloft is the first step in recovery.
-Patients undergoing detoxification often present with psychological issues that affect the detox process.5 A program that begins with a medically-supervised detox program, where individuals can gradually taper off Zoloft in a medically-supervised setting is important.
+If you have developed a Zoloft dependence, weaning off Zoloft is the first step in recovery.
+A program to treat this addiction usually begins with medically supervised detox, where individuals can gradually taper off Zoloft in a medically supported setting.
 In this safe environment, medical staff can monitor the patient and help to ease the intensity of withdrawal symptoms.

-Once you are fully weaned off the Zoloft, you may want to enter a short-term or long-term treatment program to address any possible substance abuse/addiction problems as well as receive therapy for the co-occurring diagnosis you were originally prescribed Zoloft for.
-Co-occurring mental health disorders are exacerbated by substance abuse.5
+Once you are fully weaned off the Zoloft, you may want to enter a short-term or long-term treatment program to help you overcome the psychological aspects of the addiction, as well as receive therapy for the co-occurring diagnosis you were originally prescribed Zoloft for.
+Co-occurring mental health disorders are often exacerbated by substance abuse, and vice versa.

-Several options have been successful in treating drug addiction, including short-term outpatient care, which involves a day program or several hours a week, and inpatient residential treatment, which can also be especially effective for those with more severe problems (including co-occurring disorders).
+Several options have been successful in treating drug addiction, including short-term outpatient care, which involves a day program or several hours of therapy a week, and inpatient or residential rehab, which can also be especially effective for those with more severe addiction or those with co-occurring disorders.

 Licensed residential treatment facilities offer 24-hour structured and intensive care, including safe housing and medical attention.
-Both outpatient and residential rehab centers may use various therapeutic approaches and are generally aimed at helping the individual maintain recovery after treatment.6
+Both outpatient and residential rehab centers may use various therapeutic approaches and are generally aimed at helping you develop the skills, healing, and mindframe shifts to maintain recovery after treatment.

 Outpatient Behavioral Treatment

-- Family group therapy: Developed for adolescents with drug abuse problems as well as their families, addresses a range of influences on their drug abuse patterns and is designed to improve overall family interaction.
+- Family group therapy: Addresses a range of influences on the person’s drug abuse patterns and is designed to improve overall family interaction while teaching the family how to support the person’s recovery

 Inpatient or Residential Treatment

-- Shorter-term residential treatment: Focuses on detoxification as well as providing initial intensive counseling and preparation for treatment in a community-based setting
+- Short-term residential treatment: Focuses on detoxification as well as providing initial intensive counseling and preparation for treatment in a community-based setting

-- Recovery housing: Provides supervised, short-term housing for patients, often following other types of inpatient or residential treatment.
+- Recovery housing (also called sober living or halfway houses): Provides supervised, short-term or long-term housing for patients in a substance-free environment among sober peers, often following other types of inpatient or residential treatment.
 Recovery housing can help people transition to an independent life—for example, helping them learn how to manage finances or find employment and connecting them to social services in their community.